digitor/nimblepic/README.md

 # NimblePic

-## IMPORTANT
-Library still in development - please do not use it yet

 ## Description
 NimblePic is a JS library for loading different images for mobile and desktop.
 Useful if you want different sized images (or more compressed images) for mobile, to save bandwidth.